JoseAP89/CalificaTuProfesor/README.md

 ## Teacher Info section

-It shows a general descripton of how a specific teacher performance
+It shows a general descripton of a specific teacher performance

 ![picture alt](https://github.com/JoseAP89/CalificaTuProfesor/blob/main/docs/pictures/teacher-info-section.png "teacher-info-section")

 ## Rate teacher section

-It shows the format where you rate a teacher, writing a comment about his performance and you grade the specific skill the app chooses to evaluate their performance
+It shows the format where you rate a teacher, writing a comment about his class, and grade the specific skills the app uses to evaluate their performance

 ![picture alt](https://github.com/JoseAP89/CalificaTuProfesor/blob/main/docs/pictures/rate-teacher-section.png "rate-teacher-section")